-The Top 5 Sexiest Female Cosplays From The 2018 San Diego Comic Con
+The Top 5 Sexiest Female Cosplays From The 2018 San Diego Comic-Con

 Пупсы, стоит ли доделывать Эйприл? ???????? Лично мне хочется переделать этот комбинезон под моб Синди или просто выбросить. #kotyashenkacosplay #backstage #SGGP #cosplay #косплей #cosplaygirl #cosplaymodel #badasscosplaygirl #badasscosplay#apriloneil #apriloneilcosplay #april #aprilcosplay #TMNT #teenagemutantninjaturtles #ninjaturtles #tmntcosplay #эйприл #эйприлонил #черепашкининдзя #cosplaysky

 Marianne Fredericks of San Diego is a model, tattoo artist, and a seriously off the hook cosplayer.
 Her Assassin’s Creed cosplay at SDCC 2018 has to rate as one of the best, and possibly the sexiest one around.
 Top to bottom, she made her cosplay work, and she didn’t just wear the costume, she became the role.
-It didn’t get near as much attention as it should have on the day she wore it, but thanks to social media it is still making the rounds and has fanboys, and girls, crushing hard.
+It didn’t get near as much attention as it should have on the day she wore it, but thanks to social media, it is still making the rounds and has fanboys, and girls, crushing hard.

 Hendo Art is a name brand in the cosplay universe, making the major cons and always putting on a great cosplay.
 According to her Patreon, she is 27 and living in Los Angeles.
 While she is best known for her Spiderman, she takes on a range of characters, and models and offers online tutorials to other cosplayers on how to make certain types of props to enhance their experience.
 She’s very active on social media and responsive to respectful fans as can be seen on her Facebook page where she has quite a few photos and videos cataloged.